alexeibex/alexeibex.github.io/Contracts.md

   </ul>

 </details>

+#### Satisfaction Clauses
+- Promise with condition that promisor is "**satisfied**"
+- Good faith obligation means that your decision about whether you are satisfied must be reasonable or honest.
+- Satisfaction clauses constitute consideration when courts read them as requiring good faith.
+Otherwise, the satisfaction clause would not involve a commitment, so the promise would be illusory.
+- If satisfaction clause deals with "commercial value or quality, operative fitness or mechanical utility" courts generally apply reasonableness test.
+  - Satisfaction as compared with other market alternatives.
+- If satisfaction deals with "fancy, taste, or judgement" courts apply the honesty test.

 - Corbin on Contracts: A promise conditional upon the promisor's satisfaction is not illusory since it means more than the validity of the performance is to depend on the arbitary choice of the promisor.